reshmabidikar/slate/source/includes/_admin.md

 A 200 http status without content.

-### Update existing paymentTransaction and associated payment state
+### Update the state of a paymentTransaction and associated payment

-Provides a way to fix the payment state data for a given `Payment`.
+Provides a way to fix the payment state data for a given `Payment`, if that data becomes corrupted.
-Typically this could happen under a scenario where the call to the third party payment gateway timed-out, and the system is left in an unknwon state.
+This could happen, for example, if a call to a third party payment gateway times out, leaving the system in an unknwon state.
-Later, after possibly retrieveing third party payment gateway data, one can fix the state in Kill Bill using this endpoint.

 **HTTP Request**